 Our executive officers, including our Named Executive Officers, are entitled to certain severance and change of control payments and benefits pursuant to our change in control and severance benefit plan (the "Change in Control Plan").
-The Change in Control Plan provides for, in the event of an involuntary termination of employment without "cause" or a resignation with "good reason," and subject to our receipt of an effective waiver and release of claims from the executive, a combination of (1) cash severance for the severance period and (2) the payment or reimbursement of premiums or continued coverage under group health plans for the severance period.
+The Change in Control Plan provides for, in the event of an involuntary termination of employment without "cause" or a resignation with "good reason," and subject to our receipt of an effective waiver and release of claims from the executive, a combination of (1) cash severance for the severance period and (2) the payment or reimbursement of premiums for continuation of coverage under group health plans for the severance period.
 The severance period is 24 months in the case of our Chief Executive Officer, and 12 months in the case of our other Named Executive Officers.

-In the event that the involuntary termination of employment occurs within the period commencing three months before and ending 12 months after a change in control of the Company, then the participants in the Change in Control Plan are entitled to the same benefits described above, but the severance period is 18 months for our Chief Financial Officer, Chief Medical Officer and Executive Vice President of Research and Development, and Chief Technical Officer.
-In addition, our Chief Executive Officer would be entitled to 200% of his annual target bonus and our other Named Executive Officers would be entitled to 150% of his or her annual target bonus, and each of our Named Executive Officers would be entitled to accelerated vesting of outstanding equity compensation awards.
+In the event that the involuntary termination of employment occurs within the period commencing three months before and ending 12 months after a change in control of the Company, then the participants in the Change in Control Plan are entitled to the same benefits described above, but the severance period is 18 months for our Chief Financial Officer, Chief Medical Officer and Executive Vice President of Research and Development, Chief Technical Officer and General Counsel.
+In addition, our Chief Executive Officer would be entitled to 200% of his annual target bonus and our other Named Executive Officer's annual target bonus, and each of our Named Executive Officers would be entitled to accelerated vesting of outstanding equity compensation awards.